Karlskoga: Twentieth century

 Karlskoga spent most of the 20th century as a growing company town to Bofors.
 Only with the demilitarization in the most recent decades has this started to be a problem for the town.
 There were 8,500 workers in Bofors in 1980, but the number had decreased to 2,600 as of 1998.

+On August 9, 1970, Gelleråsen near Karlskoga, Sweden, became the site of one of the most severe disasters in Scandinavian motorsport history.
+During the annual Kanonloppet, a catastrophic collision resulted in the deaths of five spectators and injuries.

 On January 10, 1985, a gas leak occurred in Karlskoga, when a chemical plant released sulfuric acid gas over the area.
 The incident resulted in the evacuation of 300 people and left 20 individuals injured.